Trump campaign attorney Sidney Powell granted $100K bond in Georgia

 Powell and 18 other defendants — including former President Trump — are accused of plotting to overturn the state’s election results to keep Trump in the White House.

 In addition to the state Racketeer Influenced and Corrupt Organizations (RICO) Act charges all the defendants face, Powell faces six other charges.
-She is among a handful of Trump associates accused of violating Georgia election law statutes, conspiracy to commit election fraud.
+She is among a handful of Trump associates accused of conspiracy to commit election fraud, a violation of a Georgia election law statute.
 Those charges largely stem from Powell’s alleged involvement in a Coffee County election equipment breach.

 Powell is also accused of a series of computer crimes and conspiracy to defraud the state, described as theft of data, because voter data is “property which was under the control of Georgia Secretary of State Brad Raffensperger.”